wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/4-block-inbound-calls.md

 ### Test whether a number is blocked
 Use the **Test-CsInboundBlockedNumberPattern** cmdlet to verify whether a number is blocked in the tenant.
 In this example, the **PhoneNumber** and **Tenant** parameters are required.
 The **PhoneNumber** parameter should be a numeric string without any additional characters such as + or -.
 In TRPS, the **Tenant parameter** is optional.
-The resulting **isNumberBlocked** parameter returns a value of True if the number is blocked in the tenant and False if it's not blocked.
+The resulting **isNumberBlocked** parameter returns a value of True if the number is blocked in the tenant and False if it's not blocked:

 ```powershell
 Test-CsInboundBlockedNumberPattern –Tenant <GUID> -PhoneNumber <String>